joonsunn/my-VM-setup/proxmox-experience.md

 Optimise mouse for remote desktop: OFF
 ```

+Also need to ensure client side connection is good, preferably connect to 5Ghz WiFi if LAN connection to common router is not possible.

 Need to have access to both client and server to establish connection, because need to type in PIN at server side to pair the devices for connection.

 Full desktop is piped through.
 Since no new session is started, no problem with virGL.